What are the best home remedies for a cough?

 When it comes to cough relief, many people turn to natural remedies as a first line of defense.
 In fact, some of the best home remedies for a cough have been shown to be just as effective as over-the-counter medications, without the risk of side effects or interactions.
 In this article, we will take a closer look at some of the most popular natural remedies for cough relief and explore the evidence behind their effectiveness.

 1. Honey and Lemon: One of the best home remedies for a cough is a simple mixture of honey and lemon.
-Honey has natural antibacterial and antimicrobial properties, while lemon is high in vitamin C and can help soothe a sore throat.
+Honey has natural antibacterial and antimicrobial properties, while lemons are high in vitamin C and can help soothe a sore throat.
 To make this remedy, simply mix one tablespoon of honey with the juice of half a lemon and drink it up to three times a day.

 2. Ginger Tea: Ginger has long been used as a natural remedy for cough and cold symptoms.
 It has anti-inflammatory and antibacterial properties that can help ease coughing and soothe irritated airways.
 To make ginger tea, simmer a few slices of fresh ginger in boiling water for 10-15 minutes, strain, and add honey or lemon to taste.